johnli0135/parenthesizer/README.md

 # Parenthesizer

-A command line utility that generates properly parenthesized code for LISP dialects.
+A command line utility that generates properly parenthesized code for Lisp dialects.
 With the help of directives that give information about operator arity, whitespace/punctuation rules, and a few special characters (`_`, `|`, and `:`), arbitrarily many parentheses can be omitted.